 Even something as ordinary as a refund for an unused service can result in a transfer of unclaimed funds to the state.

-Reviewing the holdings of the unclaimed funds in California involves a fairly straightforward online search.
+The process for doing a California unclaimed money search is relatively straightforward.
 At the Unclaimed Property Search site for the state, click the button for the type of search you wish to conduct, which can be either:

 - Individual owner search (by name)